Report a problem

 In Brief

-More than 2000 fines for unlawful freedom camping have been issued across key tourist hotspots in New Zealand this summer.
-The highest increase was in Queenstown-Lakes after a new bylaw restricted self-contained vehicles to 141 designated sites.
+More than 2000 fines for unlawful freedom camping have been issued across key New Zealand holiday hotspots this summer.
+The largest increase was in Queenstown-Lakes after a new bylaw restricted self-contained vehicles to 141 designated sites.

-More than 2000 fines for unlawful freedom camping have been dished out across key holiday hotspots in New Zealand this summer.
-Data released to Newstalk ZB shows infringements between December and February climbed in the Waikato, Thames-Coromandel, and Queenstown-Lakes districts compared to the previous year.
+More than 2000 fines for unlawful freedom camping have been issued across key New Zealand holiday hotspots this summer (December–February).
+Data released to Newstalk ZB shows infringements climbed in Waikato, Thames-Coromandel, and Queenstown-Lakes compared to the previous year.

-• Queenstown-Lakes: fines rose from 345 to 1,512 after a new bylaw restricted self-contained motorhomes to 141 designated sites.
+• Queenstown-Lakes: fines rose from 345 to 1,512 after a new bylaw limited self-contained motorhomes to 141 designated sites.

-The Motorhome and Caravan Association's James Imlach says demand for freedom camping sites has increased while legal supply has decreased, leading to more enforcement by councils.
+The Motorhome and Caravan Association's James Imlach says demand for freedom camping sites has grown while legal supply has shrunk, leading to more active enforcement by councils.

 Story sources